 After lunch at a local restaurant, we’ll again board the Vistadome train and set off to explore the village and archaeological site of Ollantaytambo, a surviving example of Inca city planning with charming cobblestone streets that have been continuously inhabited since the 13th century.
 We’ll take a guided tour of Ollantaytambo’s lower temple, with time to wander the temple remains and shops found on the upper level.

 This evening, we’ll continue on to Cusco, the former capital of both the Inca and Spanish Colonial empires and a UNESCO World Heritage Site.
-After arrival, you’ll check into the hotel and enjoy dinner on your own.
+After arrival in Cusco, you’ll check into the hotel and enjoy dinner on your own.

 This morning, delve further into Inca history during a visit to the fortress-temple of Sacsayhuamán — a remarkable example of Inca stonemasonry.
 Back in Cusco, a walking tour of its historic center brings us to the Plaza de Armas, the Incan Temple of the Sun, and the 17th-century cathedral, which contrasts our surroundings with its colonial baroque architecture.
 We’ll have lunch at a local restaurant and then enjoy an evening at leisure, with the option to tour a jewelry factory and do some shopping.